MatteoMascheroni1/AdvanceModelingForOperationProject/submission material/HOW-TO.md

 # How to use the script

-We decided to divide the script in two main parts:
+We decided to divide the script into two main parts:

-* `main.py` consists of the model of the factory and contains all data structures needed to collect data from the simulation
+* `main.py` is the model of the factory and contains all data structures needed to collect data from the simulation
-* `utils.py` in this file all the functions related to the model such as compute charging time, copute energy consumption and so on nd so forth, have been developed and called when used in the main
+* `utils.py` in this file there are all the functions related to the model like compute charging time, compute energy consumption, and so on and so forth

 ## Parameters of the simulation

 Henceforth we will refer to each possible way to execute the script as "simulation type".

-###### Simuation type: "Run just once"
+###### Simulation type: "Run just once"

 `isSearching=False`